hasnainmdeen/github-repo-explorer/README.md

 2. Configure environment variables:

-Update `.env` and fill in the necessary details.
+    Update `.env` and fill in the necessary details along with github CLIENT_ID and CLIENT_SECRET for OAuth.
+Sample `.env.example` is attached for reference.

 3. Start the server: